Did Jesus drink fermented (alcoholic) wine? Needless to say, that’s a hot-button question. To answer it, all I know to do is go to the Bible.

 #1: That law specifically dealt with ministering in the Jewish tabernacle or (later on) the Jewish temple.
 But Jesus never ministered as a priest at the temple of His day.
-He visited there, but He certainly never performed any priestly duties there.
+He visited there, but He never performed any priestly duties there.
 Israel had its own priests.

-#2: The New Testament book of Hebrews emphatically teaches that even though Jesus is a High Priest, He isn’t of the priestly order of Aaron.
+#2: The New Testament book of Hebrews expressly teaches that even though Jesus is a High Priest, He isn’t of the priestly order of Aaron.
 He is, instead, of the priestly order of Melchizedek.
 (Hebrews 5:1-6; 7:1-27) Interestingly, Melchizedek ministered in a time before the building of the Jewish tabernacle or the temple.

 #3: In Genesis 14:18-20, the only Old Testament passage that speaks of Melchizedek, he brings two particular items to Abraham.
 Those items are bread and (you got it) wine.